b3rendsh/bit90/README.md

 Quickstart guide for use in mame:
 start mame in debug-mode: mame bit90 -debug
-in the debug window load a binary M7800-\*.bin file at address 7800 and start the machine with F5.
+start the machine with F5
-or start the machine first and load any other binary \*.bin file at address 8004 and then run BIT90 command: CALL 12491.
+load a BASIC binary \*.bin file at address 8004
+run BIT90 command: CALL 12491

 Conversion from other BASIC systems:
-Converting TI-BASIC or any Microsoft BASIC version prior to 1983 (eg. BASIC-80) is relatively easy.
+Converting TI-BASIC or any Microsoft BASIC version prior to 1983 (eg. BASIC-80 or Applesoft) is relatively easy.
 One limitation of BIT90 BASIC is that numeric variables are single precision floating point (4 bytes), no integers or double precision.
-The graphics commands are almost identical to TI and there are music notes to PLAY music like in MSX.
-The "BIOS" is different than MSX and certainly the TI-99/4A.
-Programs that PEEK and POKE around in memory are more challenging to convert.
+Although the syntax is much the same as Microsoft BASIC versions, the internal structure and subroutines are unique and tailered for the BIT90.

 ## Decoding tools
 -The bit90decode.py program decodes tape data to a binary file.